 With the coming of the Lunar New Year, this Chinese sweet and fragrant pork jerky is a-must in most homes, whether traditional Chinese or Peranakan.

-I recall following my Cantonese maternal grandmother (married into a Peranakan family) to Chinatown as we fought the crowds and vendors who suffocated the narrow streets with their merchandises, barely allowing room for anything else to pass through let alone any car.
-But the grill fumes from preparing this meat treat was always a welcomed sight as the fragrant smoke wafted in the air to tempt the passerby.
+I recall following my Cantonese maternal grandmother (married into a Peranakan family) to Chinatown as we fought the crowds and vendors who suffocated the narrow streets with their merchandise, barely allowing room for anything else to pass through let alone any car.
+But the grill fumes from preparing this meat treat was always a welcome sight as the fragrant smoke wafted in the air to tempt the passerby.
 Invariably, my grandmother would stop at her favorite stall to purchase a few pieces for her grandchildren whom she adored.

 Having left Malaysia for further studies, it was difficult to find long yok in the United Kingdom, and impossibly so when I moved to USA.
 But nostalgia is the mother of culinary invention.
 A few years ago, I started to notice recipes popping up on the internet.
 I gave them a try but I was not quite satisfied with their rendition.
-With some experimenting and tweaks, here is my version that is a close as I remember the flavors that I grew up as a child.
+With some experimenting and tweaks, here is my version that is as close as I remember the flavors that I grew up as a child.

 The recipe is very simple to make.
 However, the secret ingredient that I do not see in other versions is the use of Chinese licorice powder which is best grounded from slices of the dried stems.
 I am quite sure this will be hit with your loved ones as it is with my folks.

-Printable Copy (link)
+Printable Copy (link) – Recipe from Edible Memories e-cookbook

 Yield: 650 grams/ 1.7 lbs